Meet the robots Toyota is bringing to the 2020 Tokyo Olympic Games – TechCrunch

 This next robot is actually a pair — Human Support Robot (HSR) and Delivery Support Robot (DSR).
 The HSR is basically a robotic usher, providing guidance to seats for guests at venues, and also transporting some snacks, souvenirs and other light cargo to them at their seat while they watch the games.
 DSR, which is all-new for the Olympics, is more dedicated to delivering drinks and concessions to attendees on-site at venues, with people being able to order from a dedicated tablet — a modern replacement for hawkers walking the stands with trays of popcorn, peanuts and drinks.

 Last but not least is Field Support Robot (FSR).
-This box-on-wheels should actually play an instrumental role, specifically supporting those game that involve hurling something as far as you can throw it.
+This box-on-wheels should actually play an instrumental role, specifically supporting those games that involve hurling something as far as one can throw it.
 FSR’s entire purpose is to take the best route possible to retrieve things like javelins and shot-puts and return them to where they’re needed once thrown and recorded.
 They live to fetch.